Moonmoonboi/sql_data_jobs_project/README.md

 ## Introduction

-This project started as a straightforward question: **if I were job-hunting as a data analyst right now, what should I actually learn — and what should I expect to get paid for it?** Rather than trust a listicle, I decided to answer it myself, directly from job-posting data, in SQL.
+This project started as a straightforward question: **if I were job-hunting as a data analyst right now, what should I actually learn and what should I expect to get paid for it?** Rather than trust a listicle, I decided to answer it myself, directly from job-posting data, in SQL.

-The result is five connected queries that build on each other: first finding the highest-paying Data Analyst roles, then the skills those specific roles ask for, then the skills most in demand across the whole market, then which individual skills pay the most, and finally combining pay with demand to find the skills that are worth learning first — not just the ones that pay the most in theory.
+The result is five connected queries that build on each other: first finding the highest-paying Data Analyst roles, then the skills those specific roles ask for, then the skills most in demand across the whole market, then which individual skills pay the most, and finally combining pay with demand to find the skills that are worth learning first, not just the ones that pay the most in theory.

-Every query below ran against a live SQL Server database, and every chart is built from its actual result set — nothing here is illustrative.
+Every query below ran against a live SQL Server database, and every chart is built from its actual result set and nothing here is illustrative.

 ## Background